I-Segmenter: Integer-Only Vision Transformer for Efficient Semantic Segmentation: Experimental Setup

 To enable efficient inference with minimal accuracy loss, we explore both PTQ and QAT as strategies for compressing I-Segmenter.
 While QAT can recover accurate activation and weight distributions through FP32 gradient updates, PTQ lacks this adaptability, as it relies solely on calibrating scaling factors without modifying model parameters.

 In QAT, we fine-tune the pre-trained Segmenter checkpoint using a standard pixel-wise cross-entropy loss, a polynomial learning rate scheduler, and an SGD optimizer.
 We use the LR range test \cite{smith2017cyclical} to identify optimal learning rates.
 We train ADE20k models for 64 epochs and Cityscapes models for 216 epochs, with the first 10 epochs used for warmup in both cases.
 After loading checkpoints, we employ JIT compilation to run I-Segmenter PyTorch code with optimized kernels and use automatic mixed precision (AMP) to promote BF16 precision instead of FP32, further reducing resource consumption.
 Since computing scaling factors with min/max EMA and fixed-point approximation is expensive, we set the momentum factor $\alpha$ very low, to 0.01, and freeze EMA after the first 10 warmup epochs.
-Training is accelerated using 1-4 parallel A100 40GB GPUs; however, we report training times and peak memory consumption corresponding to training on a single GPU.

 In PTQ, the model weights remain frozen while activation scaling factors are calibrated dynamically.
 Consequently, PTQ is inherently more limited in compensating for quantization-induced distortions.
 Following I-ViT, we set $\alpha = 0.05$, giving more weight to recent calibration samples while gradually reducing the influence of earlier ones, which are effectively forgotten after approximately 100 iterations.
 We explore one-shot calibration and compare it to PTQ using a calibration set of size $S=500$ (batch size set to 8), which in our experiments is sufficient for the EMA to converge.
 This analysis allows us to examine the trade-off between precision, as provided by QAT, and resource efficiency, as enabled by PTQ, while highlighting the performance of I-Segmenter under extreme conditions such as one-shot calibration.